-To address the recommendations from the Review and ensure the institution applies the new Committee of University Chairs Code of HE Governance, the University set-up a Governance Improvement Programme (log in required), Chaired by the Board of Governors Vice-Chair, Margaret Schwarz, and included staff and student representation.
+To address the recommendations from the Review and ensure the institution applies the new Committee of University Chairs Code of HE Governance, the University set-up a Governance Improvement Programme, Chaired by the Board of Governors Vice-Chair, Margaret Schwarz, and included staff and student representation.
 The Steering Group for the Programme was responsible for setting the direction for the implementation work, dealing with any risks or issues that arose, and championing the governance improvement work with key stakeholder groups.
 In November 2015 the Programme concluded its focused work and handed over responsibility to the Governance and Nominations Committee of the Board.

 One year on, the Board commissioned GGI to assess the University’s progress against the original governance review and this was reviewed and endorsed for publication by the Board on 22 March 2016.